 - Develop long-term international projects with continuous monitoring and evaluation

-Since our inception, we have sent supplies internationally to Republic of Congo, Ethiopia, Guyana, and Kenya.
+Since our inception, we have sent supplies internationally to Republic of Congo, Ecuador, Ethiopia, Guyana, Kenya, Sudan, and Ukraine.

 Major Pivot in 2020